loopbackio/loopback-next/packages/repository/README.md

 # @loopback/repository

-It provides a common set of interfaces for interacting with databases.
+This module provides a common set of interfaces for interacting with databases.

 ## Overview